ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

-In the example below, the client is configured with URI Template "https://example.org/.well-known/masque/udp/{target_host}/{target_port}/" and wishes to use WebRTC with another browser over a Binding UDP Proxying tunnel.
+In the example below, the client is configured with URI Template "https://example.org/.well-known/masque/udp/{target_host}/{target_port}/" and wishes to use WebRTC with another browser over a Bound UDP Proxying tunnel.
 It contacts a STUN server at 192.0.2.42.
 The STUN server, in response, sends the proxy's IP address to the other browser at 203.0.113.33.
 Using this information, the other browser sends a UDP packet to the proxy, which is proxied over HTTP